 State of charge, or SOC, indicates how “full” your EV’s battery is.
 When charging begins, most EVs send the charger an initial SOC, which is displayed on the charger screen.
 If available, the SOC will be updated as your car charges, though some EVs are not capable of sending our chargers this information.

 Our chargers will also display the time it takes to reach 80% SOC, if your car transmits that information.
 EVs slow their charging rate as the battery approaches a full charge, which typically occurs around 80%.
 The SOC that this occurs at is often referred to as “bulk charge.”
 Vehicles will continue charging to 100% at this slower rate to preserve your battery life.

-To end the charging session, just press the “Stop” button at the bottom right of the charger screen.
+To end the charging session, press the “Stop” button on the charger’s screen or in the Electrify America app.